-Review sample kindly supplied by Monitor Audio, distributor for the Netherlands.
+Review sample supplied by Monitor Audio, distributor for the Netherlands

 Retail price 1800 euro

 The Elements series are a range of small but elegant, advanced, and highly flexible components.
 The Elements DAC under review here, has an analog volume control that can either attenuate the outgoing signals as is traditionally done, but it can also be set to unity and control the gain inside an Elements poweramp for example, if the two components are connected using a LIPS link, making for a simpler and purer path.
 And if you are using two poweramps in bridged mode, the single volume control simply controls the gain inside both power amps.
 There are various other functions that can be linked using other Leema components, but for the purpose of this review I’ll stick with the Elements DAC itself.

 All inputs can be freely renamed and the DAC offers many interesting set up functions, all accessible using the front panel rotary knob and display.
 For example: the rotary knob can be preset to be an input selector or a volume control, while switching between the two is a matter of simply pressing the knob.
 There are settings for choosing the info shown on the display, setting the display time-out, setting fixed or variable volume and various more settings.